UrbanCode/IBM-UCx-PLUGIN-DOCS/docs/UCD/openshift/overview.md

 ### Installation

+OpenShift CLI should be installed on the IBM DevOps Deploy agent being used to connect with the OpenShift server and also needs to be added to the OS PATH variable for successfully running the Automation plugin.
 No special steps are required for installation.
 See [Installing plug-ins in IBM DevOps Deploy](https://community.ibm.com/community/user/wasdevops/blogs/laurel-dickson-bull1/2022/06/13/install-plugins "Installing plug-ins in IBM DevOps Deploy").

 ### History